 5. A good retinol is the key to great skin (evening only)

 On nights you’re not using a BHA, use a vitamin A—also known as retinol—serum or cream.
 It’s hailed as the gold standard in the skincare world thanks to its ability to stimulate collagen and stimulate skin cell turnover.
 That means it can help improve skin texture and correct any pigmentation that has been left behind by acne.
 It’s always best to start with a lower strength and gradually build up, just so your skin can adapt to using it.
 Check out our top tried and tested retinol serums to get you started.

 6. Moisturiser (evening only)

-Always wait around 20 minutes after applying either retinol or a BHA before applying moisturiser.
-Opting for a basic lightweight, fragrance and oil-free formula is best as you want to avoid layering up heavy, oil-ladened products if you can.
+Always wait around 20 minutes after applying either retinol or a BHA before applying moisturizer.
+Opting for a basic lightweight, fragrance, and oil-free formula is best as you want to avoid layering up heavy, oil-ladened products if you can.
 La Roche-Posay Toleraine Sensitive Creme (opens in new tab) is a good choice here.

 Lucy Partington has been a beauty journalist for eight years, writing for titles including Stylist and Cosmopolitan.
 She’s a true skincare nerd who’s on a lifelong quest for a glowing complexion and loves nothing more than learning about new ingredients and products.
 She’s obsessed with having perfect eyebrows and collecting eyeshadow palettes she’ll probably never use.

 What is a serendipity journal and how do you use it?